manuel-rabade/adc_pi_mpx5050/README.md

 License
 -------

-This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This work is published under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).